-23-year-old Katy Speed is fascinated by the house across the street.
-The woman who lives there, Gloria, is the most glamorous neighbour on the avenue.
-But who is the woman who arrives in the black car most Saturdays while Gloria is at work?
+23-year-old Katy is fascinated by the house across the street and the glamorous woman who lives there, Gloria.
+But who is the woman who arrives in the black car while Gloria is at work?

 January 1965, Bexhill-on-Sea

 Katy woke with a start at her mother’s shrill command.
 She leapt out of bed, grabbed her dressing gown and as she put her feet into her slippers, she heard her father speak.